If you have grown a Ficus tree indoors you have experienced your Ficus dropping leaves.

 Ficus Watering Adjustments

-Generally, when watering Ficus, if the plants get a lot of light – water more, less water if less light is available.
-My best success with Ficus indoors is when the plants were grown on sub-irrigation.
+Generally, when watering Ficus, if the plants get a lot of light, water more, and less water if less light is available.
+My best success with Ficus indoors was when the plants were grown on sub-irrigation.

 Why Less Water?

-If your plants are dropping lots of leaves, check to make sure it is not rootbound, if so, consider repotting into a slightly larger pot, or trimming the canopy to reduce the amount of leaves.
-In general, keep the soil moist, but never soggy wet.
+If your plants are dropping lots of leaves, check to make sure they are not rootbound.
+If so, consider repotting into a slightly larger pot or trimming the canopy to reduce the number of leaves.
+In general, keep the soil moist but never soggy wet.

 Ficus Pest & Insect Problems

-For controlling any of these plant pests spray with organic Neem insecticide oil.
+To control any of these plant pests, spray them with organic Neem insecticide oil.

 Once the Ficus is stable and actively growing, care is minimal.
 Usually, all that is needed is a weekly check of the soil moisture and watering if needed.
 Rotating your Ficus tree a quarter turn each week is recommended to give the plant even lighting.